eugenesiow/news.machinelearning.sg/content/posts/google_colab_vs_paperspace_gradient/index.md

 to download all your files before ending the session.
 [Upgrading](https://one.google.com/about/plans) your Google Drive for more storage costs a SGD$2.79/per month for 100GB and SGD$3.88/month for 200GB.
 - In Gradient you can only use public notebooks in Free tier.
+- [Tim Dettmers](https://timdettmers.com/) has an excellent article on which GPU to choose for deep learning and detailed [GPU performance comparisons](https://timdettmers.com/2020/09/07/which-gpu-for-deep-learning/#GPU_Deep_Learning_Performance).
+A100s and V100s are by far superior although RTX 3090s give V100s a run for their money.

 ## How much does it cost if I need more?